bullet-train-co/bullet_train-api/docs/api.md

 end
 ```

-# Advanced Topics
+## Advanced Topics
  - [API Versioning](/docs/api/versioning.md)

-## Other Serializers and API Frameworks
+## A Note About Other Serializers and API Frameworks
 In early versions of Bullet Train we made the decision to adopt a specific serialization library, [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers) and in subsequent versions we went as far as to adopt an entire third-party framework ([Grape](https://github.com/ruby-grape/grape)) and a third-party API specification ([JSON:API](https://jsonapi.org)).
 We now consider it out-of-scope to try and make such decisions on behalf of developers.
 Support for them in Bullet Train applications and in Super Scaffolding could be created by third-parties.